Graduate Student Handbook

 d) Unless students have been notified in advance that there will be a delay, exam results must be communicated by the chair of the examining committee within two weeks of the exam; written evaluation of each exam must be given to the student and the DGS within three weeks.
 The committee chair submits the overall grade for each student’s exam to the graduate field coordinator, along with the combined comments of the three examiners for each question the student answered.

 e) The scheduling of field exams and the appointment of committees is announced by the DGS at the end of the academic year.
 The American Politics exam is offered in August.
 The Comparative Politics and International Relations exams are offered in May.
 The Political Theory exam is offered in September following the end of a student’s second year.
+If a student fails a qualifying exam, they must retake the exam at the next available opportunity except in extraordinary circumstances (such as a medical leave of absence).
+For a failed exam in September, the next opportunity would be the following January or February; for a failed exam in May, the next opportunity would be the following August or September.
 Click here for current schedule/category: Qualifying Exams (restricted access)

 f) Students must notify the Graduate Field Assistant (Tina Slater) of their intention to take a field examination at least two weeks prior to the examination.